Go to content

 • Applicable cap on political donations

-Political donations made to registered political parties, unregistered parties, elected members, groups, candidates, associated entities and third-party campaigners are subject to caps.
+Political donations made to registered political parties, unregistered parties, elected members, candidates, associated entities and third-party campaigners are subject to caps.
 There are different caps applicable to registered political parties, unregistered parties, elected members, groups, candidates, associated entities and third-party campaigners.

 • Associated entity